Find out why AFABC membership matters!

 Our website is Canada's number one adoption-related resource, it serves as a starting place for families considering adoption.
 It also keeps families informed on the issues relating to adoption by providing an up to date resource centre that contains articles, documentaries, books, and downloads.

-- Holding information sessions.
+- Hosting free information sessions.

 - Offering guidance to families considering or who have already adopted through MCFD.